-Mount Huangshan (Yellow Mountain Scenic Area) has a humid sub-tropical monsoon climate with four distinct seasons.
-Rainfall is plentiful, with annual precipitation at 2348 mm (inches).
-There are about 183 rainy days and 49 snowy days.
+The Yellow Mountains has a humid sub-tropical monsoon climate with four distinct seasons.
+Rainfall is plentiful, with annual precipitation at 2,348 mm (92 inches).
+There are about 183 rainy days and 49 snowy days per year.
 The weather is characterized by abundant cloud and fog with heavy humidity.

-Spring is from March to May.
-Huangshan has its seasonal good points all year round.
+Spring is from late March to May.
+The average temperature is around 10°C (50°F).
 The brilliantly blooming flowers and fresh, crisp air are features of spring in the Yellow Mountains.
-It is mostly rainy, misty and cloudy.
-Prepare shirts, sweaters and overcoats because temperatures are lower as you climb up higher altitudes.
-Wearing layers that could easily be taken on and off are convenient when you climb or hike on the mountain.
+It is mostly rainy, misty, and cloudy.
+Prepare layers of sweaters and coats, because temperatures are lower as you climb up.
+Wearing layers that can easily be taken on and off are convenient for comfort when hiking.

 Summer time (June to September) is the tourist high season.
 Summer on the mountain is cool and tranquil in the clouds.
 But you may still get burnt when the clouds clear.
 May through to August are the wettest months with a foot (300mm) or more of rain each.
 This makes summer the best time to enjoy the seas of cloud, one of the famous four features of the mountain (the other three are the oddly-shaped pines, grotesque rocks, and hot springs).

 Prepare summer clothes, sun protection, but also a jacket for the night when the temperature gets lower.
 During summer thunderstorms with high winds, it is not suggested to use umbrellas due to safety concerns; raincoats are preferable.

 Fall is from October to November.
 The climate is most comfortable and the scenery is stunningly beautiful in autumn.
 Yellow Mountain is one of the best places in China to enjoy fall foliage, looking down on the deciduous trees of the ravines and valleys.
 The pines of course retain their verdant needles.